More than food

-Receiving a late payment led to our client having no way of buying food, which was of course an extremely distressing experience.
+Any time, anyone Receiving a late payment led to our client having no way of buying food, which was of course an extremely distressing experience.

 Openly expressing her concerns, she also mentioned she felt the new system was very harsh and unfair.
 “I’ve always been able to feed myself and buy food.
 I can’t believe I’m in this situation; there were things out of my control that has also played a part.”